 Dillon Williams is the assistant manager at Flex Fitness New Zealand, a company he's happily worked for ever since graduating from the University of Waikato.

 He started out as the marketing manager and after demonstrating his business smarts, was promoted to his current role in 2018.

 “One of the highlights for me in this job is the people factor - I love working with business owners as I learn a lot from them,” says Dillon.
 "I enjoy the challenges and learning opportunities this role brings and find myself constantly developing cost-effective marketing solutions for branding and franchising."

-The role was offered to him at the end of a five-month internship at Flex Fitness, which he undertook in the fourth year of his Bachelor of Management Studies with Honours degree.
+The role of marketing manager was offered to him at the end of a five-month internship at Flex Fitness, which he undertook in the fourth year of his Bachelor of Management Studies with Honours degree.